bloominstituteoftechnology/Getting-Started/Windows/README.md

 # Welcome to Lambda School's Installation Guide for your Windows operating system
 - suggestion: pin apps to taskbar, also include snipping tool for screen grabs.

+### "How do I find out if my Windows computer uses 32-bit or 64-bit?"
+1. Launch the Control Panel
+2. Select System & Security
+3. Select System
+4. Look at the "System Type"

 # Development Environment Set-Up
 1. Open the Edge web browser.
 2. Install the Google [Chrome](https://www.google.com/chrome/) web browser.